James0937/Jane_Street_Puzzle/README.md

 Gave up.
 I'm not a native English speaker, and this wordplay problem is quite tricky to me.
 The txt file shows some idea of matching.
 ## August 2024: Tree-edge Triage
-Solved and passed (too busy this month so I did it on the last day and don't record the process).
+Solved and passed (too busy this month so I did it on the last day.
+All processes are on draft paper, so I don't record them).
 ## September 2024: Fences 2
 Solved and passed.
 ## October 2024: Knight Moves 6